JLESC/jlesc.github.io/_projects/extreme_scale_workflows.md

 Scientific workflows are an aggregation of several tasks exchanging data.
 Usually each task is developed independently as a single piece of software.
-When integrating these codes into a a workflow, the developer has to build interfaces to exchange data between each task.
+When integrating these codes into a workflow, the developer has to build interfaces to exchange data between each task.
 To get the best performance for a particular workflow, the user should only send necessary data.
 However, simulation and analysis codes are complex code hard to maintain.
 In order to minimize code changes, the developer often exposes as much data as possible to cover the maximum number of use cases.
-Yet this approach could create significant performance impact due to unnecessary data being send for a particular workflow.
+Yet this approach could create significant performance impact due to unnecessary data being sent for a particular workflow.
 We solved this problem with the notion of contracts for tasks.
 A contract is a declaration by the user of all the data that a particular need to work and all the data that the task can produce.
 Given this information, we can perform